-- a) Sensitization and awareness programmes on E&S Risks, - b) Knowledge sharing workshops on emerging Environmental and social trends in infrastructure sector, manufacturing and services sector and extractive industries. - c) Show-casing international best practices in managing E&S Risks in infrastructure sector, manufacturing and services sector and extractive industries, - d) Participation in knowledge forums on sustainability and environmental management and - e) Interaction with peer institutions in adopting a holistic approach to enhanced E&S due diligence and risk mitigation. - f) Total 38 nos. of business and credit risk executives have been trained in environment risk management framework in FY19.
+- a) Sensitization and awareness programmes on E&S Risks, - b) Knowledge sharing workshops on emerging Environmental and social trends in infrastructure sector, manufacturing and services sector and extractive industries. - c) Show-casing international best practices in managing E&S Risks in infrastructure sector, manufacturing and services sector and extractive industries. - d) Participation in knowledge forums on sustainability and environmental management and - e) Interaction with peer institutions in adopting a holistic approach to enhanced E&S due diligence and risk mitigation.

-EP sensitization and awareness programs on national E&S regulatory framework are conducted to ensure that the internal stakeholders in the ESDD and ESMR process consisting of executives of wholesale banking and credit group understand and adopt procedures and practices regarding EP.
-Awareness on EP and national EHS compliance among borrowers is inculcated through engagement with their finance team during the deal negotiation stage and by augmenting their systems, procedures and disclosure requirements by providing guidance on best practices in managing environmental and social risks during the tenure of the loan.
+EP sensitization and awareness programs on national E&S regulatory framework shall be conducted to ensure that the internal stakeholders in the ESDD and ESMR process consisting of executives of wholesale banking and credit group understand and adopt procedures and practices regarding EP.
+Awareness on EP and national EHS compliance among borrowers is to be inculcated through engagement with their finance team during the deal negotiation stage and by augmenting their systems, procedures and disclosure requirements by providing guidance on best practices in managing environmental and social risks during the tenure of the loan.

 The training and development agenda on E&S risk management is an evolving process and based on the above template, training is to be imparted to business and credit risk executives to ensure effective and efficient management of E&S Risk in Wholesale banking.
-Business team executives, credit analysts and credit team executives will undergo E&S risk management training after joining IDFC FIRST Bank.
+About 80 Business team executives, credit analysts and credit team executives have participated in E&S risk management training program in FY20.

-6. IDFC FIRST BANK'S ENVIRONMENTAL MANAGEMENT SYSTEMS AND PROCEDURES
+5. IDFC FIRST BANK'S ENVIRONMENTAL MANAGEMENT SYSTEMS AND PROCEDURES